WicksGroup/AEOP_Josslyn/README.md

 To predict the signal of crystal orientation, forward diffraction simulations are critical.
 The textural information modulates the intensity of powder direction in the azimuthal direction.
 The variation of this intensity can be calculated along the azimuth for both the B1 and B2 phase.

+## Powder X-Ray Diffraction Image Plate (PXRDIP)

+Firstly, Ramp Loading is used to allow samples to stay at the solid phase for longer as higher pressures are attained.
+To measure x-ray diffraction in this environment, certain criteria like specific x-ray sources and uniform pressure are required.
+The PXRDIP utilizes visar technology FUJI image plates, a diamond-sampld-diamond sandwich and more to capture powder x-ray diffraction.
+This diagnostic has enabled pressure history to be found which verifies the solidity and crystal structure of the sample.